Harrogate Town’s Wetherby Road has been deemed the finest Non-League away day by fans from across the country.

 “We work hard in the local community and want to be recognised by the wider footballing community as a proper football town.

-“In the past Harrogate has been better known for its rugby and cricket clubs but now Harrogate Town, especially in the with TV coverage, is being recognised as a place to watch truly good football.
+“In the past Harrogate has been better known for its rugby and cricket clubs but now Harrogate Town, especially in the National League with TV coverage, is being recognised as a place to watch truly good football.

 “It’s very, very important we recognise Non-League football.
 Speaking to others at the awards, the conclusion we draw is more spectators are being drawn to Non-League football because of its friendliness and community spirit.